AMDmi3/opening_hours.js/README.md

 ## Features

 Almost everything from opening_hours definition is supported, as well as some extensions (indicated as **EXT:** below).
-For instance, the library is able to process 98% of opening_hours values from Russia OSM data.
+For instance, the library is able to process 99.4% of all opening_hours tags from Russia OSM data.

 * Opening hours consist of multiple rules separated by semicolon (```Mo 10:00-20:00; Tu 12:00-18:00```)
 * Rule may use ```off``` keyword to indicate that the facility is closed at that time (```Mo-Fr 10:00-20:00; 12:00-14:00 off```)